HomeSustainabilitySocialHuman Capital Management

 Materiality KPIs, targets and results

-The engagement score in May 2024 was 67.8, which is 1.5 points lower than the benchmark score* of 69.3.
-However, it has increased by 1 point compared to the first survey in June 2023.
+The engagement score in October 2024 was 67.1, which is 2.4 points lower than the benchmark score* of 69.5, and it has decreased by 0.7 points compared to the second survey in May 2024.

-Looking at the results by category, while improvements are needed in areas such as "Providing Career Opportunities" and "Culture of Challenge" within the Organizational Climate category, our strengths in areas such as "Stress Response" within the Health category, and "Work-Life Balance" and "Satisfaction with Salary" within the Environment category, were reaffirmed from the previous survey.
+Looking at the results by category, while improvements are needed in areas such as "Providing Career Opportunities" and "Culture of Challenge" within the Organizational Climate category, our strengths in areas such as "Work-Life Balance" and "Satisfaction with Salary" within the Environment category, were reaffirmed from the previous survey.

 * Average overall score of companies using Wevox in all industries and with 1,001 to 5,000 employees